burgerbibliothek/AMS/README.md

 3. Enter the details of your database connection in the .env file.
 Further possible database configuration options can be found in the official Laravel [documentation](https://laravel.com/docs/11.x/installation#databases-and-migrations).
 4. Initialize the database using the command `php artisan migrate`.
 5. Create a user via the following command `php artisan make:filament-user`
+6. Login to the system with your created user under /ams

 ## License
 [MIT license](https://opensource.org/licenses/MIT).